-However, if you change your mind, you can click the location icon for the option to stop the website from accessing your location, or to manage other websites that have access to your location.
+If you change your mind about this, you can click the location icon for the option to stop the website from accessing your location, or to manage other websites that have access to your location.

-In this instance, a QR code should appear on your screen.
-If the QR shows up, and you are in registered location, follow the instructions on how to use your phone to find your location.
+5. A QR code will now appear on your screen.
+Assuming you are in your registered location, follow the instructions next to the QR code which will detail how to use your phone to confirm your location.

-If you are using an Apple Mac computer, please follow the further steps below which may help to resolve your problem.
+If you are using an Apple Mac computer, please follow the further steps below which may provide further assistance.